DragomirSt/weather-app/README.md

 # Weather Application
-The application uses a free trial from Accuweather.com , so only a 50 requests per day are possible
+The application uses a free trial from weatherapi.com.

 ## Available Scripts